-There are four big challenges that companies need to be aware of when transmitting files using email.
+These are the four big challenges that organizations should be aware of when transmitting files via email.

 - Large files are most often not permitted by the email provider or the company email server.
 There is a good reason for this as disk space is very quickly consumed by unlimited use of email attachments and especially when "cc:" is used to send to multiple recipients.

 - Some file types may not be permitted.
 The reason that some file types are restricted, especially on company email servers, is to protect additional attacks from virus and spyware programs that are disguised behind the .zip, .exe, or .dat file types.

 - There are no good audit trails for the email transaction.
 Many companies are required under compliance regulations and other constraints to provide a detailed record of where their information is going, where it changed hands along the way, and whether it arrived at the intended destination.
 With email systems, this capability is either difficult to use or is non-existent.